This article has links to products and services we love, which we may make commission from.

 Bus

-If you want to use the coach, then you can get from St Andrews Square Bus Station to Inverness in around 3 hours and 45 minutes.
+If you want to use the coach, you can get from St Andrews Square Bus Station to Inverness in around 3 hours and 45 minutes.

 Car Hire